mainmatter/ember-simple-auth/README.md

 kinds of authentication mechanisms (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session is only ever authenticated with one authenticator at a time.
-The authenticator to use is chosen when authentication is triggered via the name it is registered with in the Ember container:
+The authenticator to use is chosen when authentication is triggered via the name it is registered within the Ember container:

 ```js
 this.session.authenticate('authenticator:some');